sallyom/origin-allinone-dev/README.md

 2. Starts an OpenShift All-In-One cluster in the EC2
 3. Deploys a sample cakephp-mysql app in project 'myproject'
 4. Can be configured to run any post-cluster plays you need, just add any plays to 'devenv-launch.yml'
-5. Can be run with '-e LOCAL_BUILD=True'
+5. Can be run with '-e LOCAL_BUILD=True' see `Notes-Local Build` below for more info.
    - syncs your local origin code to the ec2, builds if necessary and restarts services with locally built binaries

 ###Initial Preparation Local Machine: